1973 Houston Astros season: August

-J. R. Richard chucked his first major league shutout on August 1, a 5–0 triumph over the Los Angeles Dodgers.
-Jimmy Wynn collected a double, single, drew a base on balls and hit a run batted in (RBI) to spearhead Houston's tallies.
+A harbinger of their fortunes against this moundsman, J. R. Richard chucked his first major league shutout on August 1, a 5–0 triumph over the Los Angeles Dodgers.
+Shaking a deep slump, Jimmy Wynn collected a double, single, drew a base on balls and hit a run batted in (RBI) to spearhead Houston's tallies.

 On August 20, Richard stymied the Pittsburgh Pirates on a complete game two-hitter as Houston bombed to a 10-2 triumph.
 He took a no-hit bid into the seventh until Al Oliver singled with two outs By that point, Lee May had blasted a three-run shot in the bottom of the fourth and Bob Watson followed up in the fifth by launching a grand slam.
 Richard ended up with nine strikeouts and a game score of 81.
+Watson's grand slam was Houston's fifth of the season, tying the club record set in 1970.